Walk to end violence

 who is wagec?

-Women’s and Girls’ Emergency Centre (WAGEC) is a feminist, grassroots organisation that supports women and children escaping domestic violence and homelessness.
+Women’s and Girls’ Emergency Centre (WAGEC) is a feminist, community-based organisation that supports women and children in crisis.

 what is walk for wagec?